Data Centers in Waterloo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a central feature of this market.
-Most interconnection is handled via private peering arrangements or through traffic exchange in major regional hubs like Chicago and Minneapolis.
+Internet Exchange Points (IXPs): Public peering is not a feature of the Waterloo market.
+Interconnection is typically managed through private peering arrangements with carriers or established through transit in larger Midwest hubs.

 Power Analysis